-Okinawa is a Japanese prefecture, but also an island chain with its own history as an independent kingdom, as well as a distinctly subtropical climate.
-Ruins and recreated castles of the Ryukyu kings nestle amid magnificent beaches, and there is an amazing array of coral and undersea life.
-Discover an archipelago of islands each having its own character and landscape, from white-sand beaches and coral gardens to mangrove jungle trails.
-Come for whale watching and dragon boat races, rare flora and fauna, and the kind of island mindset that makes you forget the clock and just follow the sun.
+Japan's southernmost prefecture, Okinawa is a chain of islands with its own history as an independent kingdom and a distinctly subtropical climate, as well as the birthplace of karate.
+Explore the ruins and restored castles of the Ryukyu kings, and visit magnificent beaches and coastlines with an amazing array of coral and undersea life.
+Come for whale watching and dragon boat races, rare flora and fauna, and an island mindset that makes you forget the clock and just follow the sun.

 Bitter melon, as its known in English, packs one powerful punch.
 Eaten raw it can be overwhelming, but when mixed wit...

 The shiquasa is Okinawas answer to the lime.
 Rich in vitamin C and refreshingly tart, this citrus fruit is squeezed o...